-We will derive a portion of our continuing revenues and net income from the operations of Legacy TWC and Legacy Bright House.
+We will derive a portion of our continuing revenues and earnings per share from the operations of Legacy TWC and Legacy Bright House.
 Therefore, any negative impact on these companies or the operating results derived from such companies could harm the combined company's operating results.